VeloxChem/vlxman/docs/installation.md

 - Create and activate the conda environment:

   ```
-  $ conda env create -f <environment_file>
+  $ conda env create -f vlx_env.yml
   $ conda activate vlxenv
   ```

   This will create and activate a conda environment named `vlxenv`.
-In this environment all the build dependencies will be installed from the conda-forge channel, including the C++ compiler, MPI, [NumPy](https://numpy.org), [MPI4Py](https://mpi4py.readthedocs.io/en/stable/), etc. We provide two options for the `<environment_file>` that specifies different linear algebra backend for your conda environment:
+In this environment all the build dependencies will be installed from the conda-forge channel, including the C++ compiler, MPI, [NumPy](https://numpy.org), [MPI4Py](https://mpi4py.readthedocs.io/en/stable/), etc.

-  - `mkl_env.yml` which installs the Intel Math Kernel Library,
-  - `openblas_env.yml` which installs the OpenBLAS library.

-  Note that the MPICH library will be installed by the .yml file.
+  Note that the MPICH library will be installed by the `vlx_env.yml` file.
 If you prefer another MPI library such as Open MPI, you can edit the .yml file and replace mpich by openmpi.
 Read more about the .yml file in [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 - Set scikit-build and cmake options:

   ```
-  $ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=<math_library> -DCMAKE_CXX_COMPILER=mpicxx"
+  $ export SKBUILD_CONFIGURE_OPTIONS="-DCMAKE_CXX_COMPILER=mpicxx"
   ```

-  where ``<math_library>`` can be ``MKL`` or ``OpenBLAS``.

   If you are installing VeloxChem on macOS you may also need to set the `CMAKE_ARGS` environment variable.
 See [Known issues](known-issues-macos) for